Beef Liver. A Complete Guide: Functional Food & Ultimate Supplement

 - Quality and % of Liver will vary from batch to batch.

-For me, raw or cooked Beef Liver is the ultimate functional supplement.
+For me, Beef Liver in its original meat form is the ultimate functional supplement.
 You can eat it, enjoy its taste at a bargain price and get all the amazing nutritional benefits.
 You cannot cook and enjoy dried beef liver pills and the ultimate source of the liver supplements is rarely made available on the packaging.

 Beef Liver Hack #2: Soaking Beef Liver in Buttermilk or Milk.